-VISORS Fault Management Overview
+C. VISORS Fault Management Overview

-On most spacecraft, fault management systems are autonomous systems that strive to detect, isolate, and recover from any situations that upset nominal operations.11 These systems are often the products of failure modes and effects analysis that attempt to understand the different failure modes and what the resulting fallout would be for each scenario.12 For formation flying missions such as VISORS, additional failure modes must be considered such as the risk of collision between spacecraft.
-This additional failure mode results in a contingency operations architecture that must manage subsystem and formation-level faults.13 Since many of the subsystems on a formation flying mission are dedicated solely to enabling safe formation flight, subsystem level and formation level faults are often coupled, potentially complicating the autonomous fault response.
+On most spacecraft, fault management systems are autonomous systems that strive to detect, isolate, and recover from any situations that upset nominal operations [11].
+These systems are often the products of failure modes and effects analysis that attempt to understand the different failure modes and what the resulting fallout would be for each scenario [12].
+For formation flying missions such as VISORS, additional failure modes must be considered such as the risk of collision between spacecraft.
+This additional failure mode results in a contingency operations architecture that must manage subsystem and formation-level faults [13].
+Since many of the subsystems on a formation flying mission are dedicated solely to enabling safe formation flight, these faults are often coupled, potentially complicating the autonomous fault response.

-To correctly diagnose and respond to faults on VISORS, the fault management system is split into two distinct software modules - Fault Detection (FD) and Fault Response (FR).14 The FD module on each spacecraft is responsible for monitoring the telemetry points from all subsystems on both satellites and determining if any of them have crossed their nominal thresholds.
+To correctly diagnose and respond to faults on VISORS, the fault management system is split into two distinct software modules - Fault Detection and Diagnosis (FD) and Fault Response (FR) [14].
+The FD module is responsible for monitoring the telemetry points from all subsystems and determining if any of them have crossed the nominal thresholds.
 By monitoring which telemetry fields go out of bounds, the FD module can diagnose the problem and understand what caused it.
-The key to the diagnosis is the fact that the FD modules have full state knowledge on the health of each spacecraft and thereby the health of the formation.
-The main challenge for the fault detection module is that monitoring one telemetry point alone is often not enough information to deduce the health of a subsystem or the formation.
-Telemetry points from multiple different sources must be analyzed to understand whether the spacecraft is experiencing a fault and to determine the source of that fault.
+To make these informed diagnoses of the fault conditions, the FD module on each spacecraft requires access to not only the local spacecraft's telemetry but also the remote spacecraft's telemetry.
+This gives the spacecraft full state knowledge on the health of each spacecraft and thereby the health of the formation.
+The time at which the telemetry from the remote spacecraft has not been updated in the last 30 minutes, it is fair to assume that there may be a problem with the local or remote XLINK hardware, or that the remote spacecraft has turned off its payload subsystems (due to exiting spacecraft FRP mode).
+This highlights the main challenge for the fault detection module - monitoring one telemetry point alone is often not enough information to deduce the health of a subsystem or the formation.
+Telemetry points from multiple different sources must be analyzed to understand whether the spacecraft is experiencing a fault and determining the source of that fault.

-Once the fault has been diagnosed, the FR module must decide the appropriate action to take to mitigate the fault.
+Once the fault has been diagnosed, the FR module service must decide the appropriate action to take to mitigate the fault.
 On the VISORS mission, fault responses consist of combinations of a mission mode switch, a subsystem power cycle or shut down, or a spacecraft role switch.
-Role switches are included as a fault response to take advantage of the fact that both spacecraft have maneuvering capability.
-Thus, in the event of a failure of the propulsion system on one spacecraft, the formation has redundancy and can continue its operation by allowing the other spacecraft to assume the active role.
+Since both spacecraft have nearly identical payload subsystems and either spacecraft can assume the active role, the VISORS formation has a limited sense of redundancy.
+For example, if one of the propulsion systems onboard is rendered inoperable, the mission can still achieve its success criteria, since the other spacecraft can assume the active role.
 Regardless of the fault diagnosis passed into the fault response module, the response is always chosen to be as conservative as possible.
-This keeps the logic simple and ensures that the spacecraft can make any required autonomous decisions to keep the formation safe, while also waiting for ground operators to handle more complex formation-level responses.14
+This keeps the logic simple and ensures that the spacecraft can make any required autonomous decisions to keep the formation safe, while also waiting for ground operators to handle the more complex formation-level responses [14].